hemangi445/hemangi445.github.io/_projects/final-project.md

 This interactive dashboard shows the difference between active and inactive businesses in Iowa and how business registrations have changed over time.
 The bar chart compares the total number of active and inactive businesses, while the line chart shows how registrations change year by year.
 Color is used to clearly separate business status, and position is used to represent the number of businesses.
 The date column was cleaned and converted into a year format in Python so that the trend over time could be displayed clearly.
 Users can click on a business status (Active or Inactive) to filter the line chart.
 This helps them focus on one category at a time and better understand how registrations change.

+---

 ## Visualization 2

 <vegachart schema-url="{{ site.baseurl }}/assets/json/context_business_count.json" style="width: 100%"></vegachart>

 This chart shows the top 15 counties in Iowa based on the number of registered businesses.
 A horizontal bar chart is used because it makes county names easier to read.
-The length of each bar represents the number of businesses, and the color represents population.
+The length of each bar represents the number of businesses, and color represents population.
 This makes it easier to see that counties with larger populations tend to have more businesses.
 Polk County stands out as having the highest number of registered businesses.

+---

 ## Visualization 3

 <vegachart schema-url="{{ site.baseurl }}/assets/json/context_population.json" style="width: 100%"></vegachart>

-This chart shows the top 15 counties in Iowa by population.
-It helps explain the results from the previous chart by showing that counties with higher populations also tend to have more registered businesses.
+This chart shows the top 15 counties in Iowa by population.It helps explain the results from the previous chart by showing that counties with higher populations also tend to have more registered businesses.
 Counties like Polk and Linn appear at the top in both charts.
 The simple bar chart design makes it easy to compare population across counties.

+---

 ## Interactivity

 The dashboard includes interactive filtering.
 When a user clicks on a business status, the line chart updates to show trends only for that category.
 This makes the visualization more useful because users can explore the data in more detail instead of viewing everything at once.
 Tooltips also appear when hovering over the charts to show exact values.

+---

 ## Search The Data & Methods